I-Bliss/DSA-Amazon-Project/README.md

 ## Analytical Tasks with Solution
 1. What is the average % by product category;

--+ Pivot table with an average field formular
+- Pivot table + average field formular

-3. How many products are listed under each category;
+2. How many products are listed under each category;

+- Pivot table + count field

-4. What is the total number of reviews per Category;
+3. What is the total number of reviews per Category;

+- Category + Sum of rating count

-5. Which Products have the highest average ratings;
+4. Which Products have the highest average ratings;

+- Sorting on Calculate average of rating
-6. What is the actual vs discounted price by category;
+5. What is the actual vs discounted price by category;

+- Grouped calculation + pivot table
-7. Which products have the highest number of reviews;
+6. Which products have the highest number of reviews;

+- Top 5 by sorting + pivot table

-8. How many products have a 50% discount?
+7. How many products have a 50% discount?

+- Conditional formatting based on discount column
-9. What is the distribution of product ratings (e.g., how many products are rated 3.0, 4.0, etc.)
+10. What is the distribution of product ratings (e.g., how many products are rated 3.0, 4.0, etc.)

-10. What is the total potential revenue (actual_price × rating_count) by category
+11. What is the total potential revenue (actual_price × rating_count) by category

-11. What is the number of unique products per price range bucket (e.g., <₹200, ₹200–₹500, >₹500)
+12. What is the number of unique products per price range bucket (e.g., <₹200, ₹200–₹500, >₹500)

-12. How does the rating relate to the level of discount
+13. How does the rating relate to the level of discount

-13. How many products have fewer than 1,000 reviews
+14. How many products have fewer than 1,000 reviews

-14. Which categories have products with the highest discounts
+15. Which categories have products with the highest discounts

-15. Identify the top 5 products in terms of rating and number of reviews combined
+16. Identify the top 5 products in terms of rating and number of reviews combined

 ## Analysis
 ## Visuals & Dashboard